perpendicularai/SeKernel_for_LLM/README.md

 # 🃏 SeKernel_for_LLM :octocat:
-This is a Python module used to create memory in your chat applications.
+This is a Python module used to create memory in your openai api compatible chat applications.

 ## ⚙️ How to:
 - Clone the repo and import the module into your project.
 Ensure that it is in the project directory.